anologicon/faculdade-vue-stations-sesi/README.md

 ## Vue list SESI stations

-This project is for educations, and test, to listing stations and yours data.4
+This project is for educations, and test, to listing stations and yours data.

 ## Project setup
 ```